ilpropheta/ilpropheta.github.io/README.md

 Apart from private life, I love spending my spare time on several activities gathered here below:

-- in 2013, I founded [++it, the Italian C++ Community](http://italiancpp.org/), or the C++ landmark in Italy.
+- in 2013, I founded [++it, the Italian C++ Community](https://italiancpp.org/), or the C++ landmark in Italy.
 I moderate the online community, I organize events and meetups, etc;

-- in 2016, I created [Coding Gym](#coding-gym), a monthly programming laboratory format and community currently active in Modena, Pauda, Milan and Barcelona;
+- in 2016, I created [Coding Gym](#coding-gym), a monthly programming laboratory format and community currently active in Modena, Pauda, Milan, Rome, Turin, Bari and Barcelona;

 - I have been an **editor** of [isocpp.org](http://isocpp.org/) since 2014.
 I help moderate the International C++ online community;